Sluice Gate Flow Measurements

 This is approximately true when the depth ratio h1 / h2 is large, the kinetic energy upstream is negligible (v1 is small) and the fluid velocity after it has fallen the distance (h2 - h1) ≈ h1 - is:

-The ideal equation (3) can be modified with a discharge or contraction coefficient:
+The ideal equation (3) can be modified with a discharge coefficient:

 where

-Typically the discharge coefficient is approximately 0.61 for depth ratio ho / h1 < 0.2.
+In practice the typical discharge coefficient is approximately 0.61 for free flow conditions and depth ratios ho / h1 < 0.2.

 Sluice Gate Specifications

-The most commonly used specification for sluice gates used in water and wastewater treatment plants is ANSI/AWWA C560-00.
-This specification should be used as guidance for selection of the gates, operating equipment and associated hardware.
+The most commonly used specification for sluice gates in water and wastewater treatment plants is ANSI/AWWA C560-00.
+This specification should be used as a guidance for gates selection and operating equipment and associated hardware.

 Example - Flow Rate through a Sluice Gate